 So, how can we help critical infrastructure operators to consider ICS cyber security risks as being just as important as, and indeed interlinked with, considerations about our physical safety?
 The answer is a combination of legislation, cultural change and employee awareness.

-The UK government’s recent proposals to implement the EU’s Network and Information Systems (NIS) Directive is a positive step, by forcing critical infrastructure providers to put a determined cyber security strategy in place, or risk financial penalties.
+The UK government’s proposals from 2017 to implement the EU’s Network and Information Systems (NIS) Directive was a positive step, by forcing critical infrastructure providers to put a determined cyber security strategy in place, or risk financial penalties.

 The threat of being hit with a fine of up to £17 million, or four per cent of global turnover, will undoubtedly focus people’s minds and help to make this a board-level issue.
 But legislation alone is not enough, and can have the effect of making organisations compliance driven, when what is needed is a security driven mind-set.